open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/logs.md

 ---
-title: "Logs"
+title: Logs
 description: >-
   A log is a timestamped text record, either structured (recommended) or unstructured, with metadata.
 weight: 3
 ---